AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-users/change-a-username.md

 content-type: tips-tricks-troubleshooting
 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
+title: Change a username
+description: You can edit a user's username (email address) by editing their user profile.
+For instructions, see the information about the Email Address field in Edit a user's profile.
 ---

-# Change a username {#change-a-username}
+# Change a username

 You can edit a user's username (email address) by editing their user profile.
-For instructions, see the information about the Email Address field in [Edit a user's profile](edit-a-users-profile.md).
+For instructions, see the information about the Email Address field in [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).